 I am really pleased to have the opportunity to provide a service that fills this important gap and complements the work of other sports dietitians working with Australian athletes.
 The earlier healthy habits are established the better.

-I'd like to offer particular thanks to my colleague, sports dietitian Kerry Leech, who is currently the dietitian working with the Queensland and Australian netball teams, for her support and professional review of the original publication, and sports dietitian Lisa Sutherland for her recent review and comments.
+I'd like to offer particular thanks to my colleague, Sports Dietitian Kerry Leech, who is currently the dietitian working with the Queensland and Australian netball teams, for her support and professional review of this publication.